PrinceXaine/Expanded-Emerald/README.md

   3. This ROM does not change the events of the main story.

 # What is Expanded Emerald?
+Expanded Emerald is a Decomp ROM hack designed to make Pokémon Emerald the best vanilla+ ROM hack around.
+It contains dozens of new features, enhancements and expansions.

 **Expanded Content:**
   1. **Prof. Birch Research:** Each day, Prof. Birch's assistant requests a new Pokémon to be submitted.
 Rewards scale with Pokémon requested.
   2. **Capt.
 Stern's Expeditions (POST-Game):** Fund expeditions to locate the event islands tied to Legendary Pokémon.